-Fundamentals of the Proclaimed Groundwater Catchment Area
+Fundamentals of the Proclaimed ground water Catchment Area

-- The Proclaimed Groundwater Catchment Area is defined by the line east of Kelvin, Holmes and Watsonia Roads, and John Farrant Drive; and is located across all council ward boundaries. - Groundwater is available however the license area is fully allocated as such the City must operate within its existing license to take water.
+- The Proclaimed Groundwater Catchment Area is defined by the line east of the following roads Kelvin, Holmes, Watsonia and John Farrant Dr and is located across all council ward boundaries. - Groundwater is available however the license area is fully allocated as such the city must operate within its existing license to take water.